deeppavlov/dream/skill_selectors/universal_llm_based_skill_selector/README.md

 ### Parameters

-The algorithm utilizes `N_UTTERANCES_CONTEXT` last utterances as a context for LLM, Parameter `FILTER_TOXIC_OR_BADLISTED` defines whether it filers out toxic hypotheses or not.
+The algorithm utilizes `N_UTTERANCES_CONTEXT` last utterances as a context for LLM.
+Number of returned skills can ve varied by the prompt itself.

 ## Dependencies